ANIME EXPO

 My goal is to help free up more time for the user, so they can be able to enjoy exploring more of Anime Expo!

-See below for the features I added within my high-fidelity wireframes.
+See below for the features I added to my high-fidelity wireframes.

-To introduce the users to the new features added to Anime Expo, a line queue tutorial was made.
+A line queue tutorial was made to introduce the users to the new features added to Anime Expo.

 This walkthrough informs the user of the new updates while teaching the user how they can utilize these features to plan their convention weekend.

-The tutorial makes sure to highlight what areas the user should be looking at and the purpose of the design.
+The tutorial highlights what areas the user should be looking at and the purpose of the design.

 click the image to see the Line Queue Tutorial